Platelet Rich Plasma – PRP

 We look forward to your visit.

 Healing damaged tissue areas

-Platelet-rich plasma (PRP) injections are a treatment method that use components of the body’s own blood that contain a high concentration of proteins and growth factors.
-These proteins and growth factors are efficient in stimulating a healing response in damaged tissue areas.
+Platelet-rich plasma (PRP) injections are a treatment method that uses components of the body’s own blood that contain a high concentration of proteins and growth factors.
+These proteins and growth factors are effective in stimulating a healing response in damaged tissue areas.

 The body utilises platelets, growth factors and white blood cells to initiate and accelerate the growth of new tissue and repair injuries related to ageing, sun damage and other conditions.
 By adding to the platelet count, collagen and elastin production within the skin are stimulated, diminishing fine lines and tightening the contours of the face.